-- m) Make use of opportunities there may be to enhance or better reveal the significance and setting of the historic environment; and - n) Not materially impact the significance of any building defined in Policy 6 as a heritage asset or its setting; or if such impact would occur, be justified by a proportionate impact assessment and mitigation proposal.
+- a) Make use of opportunities there may be to enhance or better reveal the significance and setting of the historic environment; and - b) Not materially impact the significance of any building defined in Policy 6 as a heritage asset or its setting; or if such impact would occur, be justified by a proportionate impact assessment and mitigation proposal.

-P3A.9 Sustainable construction and design: Developments meeting the following criteria shall be encouraged and supported:
+P3A.9 Sustainable construction and design: Developments meeting the following criteria will be encouraged and supported:

-- o) Based on established principles of sustainable construction; - p) Ideally use locally sourced materials of low ecological / environmental impact, and which are thermally efficient; - q) Utilise paved surface materials that are appropriate to the setting and which are preferably permeable; - r) Be sensitive to the use and conservation of water; - s) Demonstrate how climate change adaptation and mitigation measures have been incorporated in the design; - Demonstrate a low carbon footprint by including a statement setting out the measures taken to achieve that and describing how design and layout minimises anticipated carbon emissions; - u) As far as practical, be oriented to optimise passive solar gain; - v) Promote rainwater capture for re-use; - w) Deliver the highest viable energy efficiency; - x) Be in accord with the energy hierarchy; - y) Where possible, secure at least 10% of their total unregulated energy from renewable or low carbon sources; - z) Development that gives rise to zero emissions to air shall be strongly encouraged, and as a minimum: - i.
+- a) Based on established principles of sustainable construction; - b) Ideally use materials of low ecological / environmental impact, and which are thermally efficient;

+- Utilise paved surface materials that are appropriate to the setting and which are preferably permeable; - d) Be sensitive to the use and conservation of water; - e) Demonstrate how climate change adaptation and mitigation measures have been incorporated in the design; - Demonstrate a low carbon footprint by including a statement of proportionate detail, setting out the measures taken to achieve that and describing how design and layout minimises anticipated carbon emissions; - g) As far as practical, be oriented to optimise passive solar gain; - h) Promote rainwater capture for re-use; - i) Deliver the highest viable energy efficiency; - j) Be in accord with the energy hierarchy; - k) Where possible, secure at least 10% of their total unregulated energy from renewable or low carbon sources; - I) Development that gives rise to zero emissions to air will be strongly encouraged, and as a minimum: - i.
 All residential development shall achieve emission rates lower than the target set by Building Regulations Part L 2013; - ii.
-Non-residential development that exceeds 500m2 in floor area shall meet the relevant design category of Buildings Research Establishment BREEAM building standard "excellent"; and additionally - iii.
-All developments of 10 dwellings or more, or over 1,000 square metres of floorspace, (including conversion) where feasible, shall provide a 20% reduction in CO2 emissions over Part L Building Regulations requirements (2013); - aa) Maximise the use of renewable energy and energy conservation measures; and - bb) Adhere to the requirements of Policy 8H, Design of Sustainable Drainage Systems.
+Non-residential development that exceeds 500m2 in floor area shall meet the relevant design category of Buildings Research Establishment BREEAM building standard "excellent", unless an open-book assessment shows that to have severe impact on viability, in which case an alternate reduction in emission levels shall be proposed; and additionally - iii.
+All developments of 10 dwellings or more, or over 1,000 square metres of floorspace, (including conversion) where feasible, shall provide a 20% reduction in CO2 emissions over Part L Building Regulations requirements (2013); - m) Maximise the use of renewable energy and energy conservation measures; - n) Provide suitable charging points for electric vehicles; and - o) Adhere to the requirements of Policy 8H, Design of Sustainable Drainage Systems.